PHAB1/AbScope/README.md

 # Shiny Web Application for NGS B Cell Repertoire Analysis

 This repository contains a web application developed in R using the **Shiny** framework.
-The application is specifically designed for the analysis of **Next-Generation Sequencing (NGS) B cell repertoire** data, offering tools to explore, visualize, and analyze immune repertoire datasets, with a focus on **gene usage PCA visualizations**.
+The application is specifically designed for the analysis of **Next-Generation Sequencing (NGS) B cell repertoire** data, offering tools to explore, visualize, and analyze immune repertoire datasets
 ## Features

 - Interactive analysis of NGS B cell repertoire data